-Find the best places to live in Maastricht, the capital city in the southern province of Limburg which offers some of the top sites in the Netherlands.
+Find the best places to live in Maastricht, the capital city in the southern province of Limburg that offers some of the top sites in the Netherlands.

 Maastricht is located in the very south of the Netherlands, but right in the heart of Europe bordering Germany and Belgium.
-Maastricht is a city with an international environment that combines top technology with high life-quality.
-It also has some of the best historic sites in the Netherlands, comprising the second highest number of heritage sites in the country, after Amsterdam.
+Maastricht is a city with an international environment that combines top technology with high quality of life.
+It also has some of the best historic sites in the Netherlands, comprising the second-highest number of heritage sites in the country, after Amsterdam.

-It’s a diverse and colourful city with great historical significance.
-Its impressive past is reflected in the picturesque historic centre and location along the Meuse river.
+It’s a diverse and colorful city with great historical significance.
+Its impressive past is reflected in the picturesque historic center and location along the Meuse river.
 The ancient but vibrant city of Maastricht remains a popular destination for the international community who come to the capital of Limburg for education and work.

 The Maastricht University is the most international university in the Netherlands, with more than 45 percent students from abroad.
 In the hilly countryside new technologies on chemicals and new materials, life sciences and smart services are booming.
 The three Brightlands campuses in the region are at the heart of global innovation.

 Maastricht is also centered in the Euregio area, which incorporates a collection of towns in the Netherlands and Germany that facilitate cross-border cooperation and activities.

 The main historical points

 Maastricht’s wealth of churches, mansions and treasure houses bear witness to its prosperous past, while the remains of the city walls and fortifications are relics of its more turbulent periods.